-Horton Park Medical Practice is registered with CQC to provide primary care services, which includes access to GPs, family planning, surgical procedures, treatment of disease, disorder or injury and diagnostic and screening procedures.
-It provides GP services for patients living in the Little Horton, Great Horton and parts of Wibsey (BD5 6 and 7) areas of Bradford.
-A branch surgery New Hey Surgery also provides the same service in the East Bowling (BD4) area of Bradford was also visited as part of this inspection.
-The two sites had a single patient list, so patients could be seen at either practice depending on which was more convenient for them.
-The practice had seven GP partners, one salaried GP, a management team, practice nurses, healthcare assistants and administrative staff.
+Drs Smith and Taylor Medical Practice is registered with CQC to provide primary care services, which includes access to GPs, family planning, surgical procedures, treatment of disease, disorder or injury and diagnostic and screening procedures.
+It provides GP services for patients living in the Barnsley area.
+The practice had 2 salaried GPs and five GP partners, a management team, practice nurses, healthcare assistants, administrative staff and domestic

-The practice was open 8am to 6:30pm Monday to Friday and 9am to 1pm on a Saturday.
-The branch practice at New Hey Surgery was open 8:15am to 12 noon from Monday to Friday and 1:30pm to 5:30pm on Monday and Tuesday and closed on a weekend.
+The practice was open 8am to 8:30pm Monday and Tuesday and 8am to 6:30pm on Wednesday to Friday and closed on a weekend.
 Patients could book appointments in person, via the phone and online.
 When the practice was closed patients accessed the out of hours NHS 111 service.